osamaalmughanni/Kumiko/Kumiko/docs.md

 # Overview

-Kumiko is designed to operate on Windows-based computers.
+Kumiko is designed to operate on Windows-based computers only.
 It is developed as a single executable (exe) file, which means that it contains all of the required code and resources to execute.
 You can acquire the most recent version by vising the main website.

 ## Requirements